pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 ### Using a Closure [version 2.2.2+]

 You can set a closure to be called before each verification with a defined provider state.
 The closure will be called with the state description from the pact file.
-If you also require the state change request to be executed, return the URL for the request (as a URL, URI or String) from the closure.
-Otherwise, return null or false.

 ```groovy
 pact {